Diffusive stability against nonlocalized perturbations of planar wave trains in reaction-diffusion systems: Nonlinear iteration scheme

 However, we expect that one needs to append a damping estimate of $v_y$ in $L^2(\R^2,\R^n)$ in order to control the $y$-derivatives in the damping estimate of $v$ in $L^{\mathfrak{p}}(\R^2,\R^n)$, thus requiring the derivatives of $v$ to be localized in $\R^2$.

 In this paper, we choose an alternative approach by appending the integral equations~\eqref{integralscheme3} for the derivatives of the `unshifted' perturbation $\vt$ to the nonlinear iteration scheme~\eqref{integralscheme2}.
 All derivatives in the nonlinearity~\eqref{nonlinearity} vanish, when the phase function $\psi$ is set to $0$.
-Therefore, $\vt_\xx$ and $\vt_{\xx\xx}$ can be controlled without running into problems due to nonintegrable Green's function bounds.
+Therefore, the spatial derivatives of $\vt$ can be controlled without running into problems due to nonintegrable Green's function bounds.
 Then, estimates like~\eqref{conversion} can be used to control the derivatives of $v$.
 The advantage over a possible $L^{\mathfrak{p}}(\R^2,\R^n)$-damping estimate is that we do not require localization of any derivative of $v$ in $\R^2$.
-The trade-off is that the obtained estimates on $v_\xx$ are not as strong as one might expect due to the fact that we do not correct for a phase shift relative to the original wave train while estimating $\vt_\xx$ and $\vt_{\xx\xx}$.
-However, by \emph{combining} these estimates with the ones on the integral scheme~\eqref{integralscheme2} which does track the phase shift, they are strong enough to close the nonlinear iteration argument -- see Remark~\ref{remtranslational} -- and only yield a possibly artificial factor $\log(2+t)$ in Theorem~\ref{maintheorem}.
-Moreover, for fully exponentially localized perturbations, our method yields the same optimal decay bounds as the ones one obtains with a damping estimate in $H^k(\R^2,\R^n)$ -- see Theorem~\ref{maintheorem2} and Remark~\ref{optimality}. \end{rem}
+The trade-off is that the obtained estimates on $v_{\xx\xx}$ and $v_{\xx y}$ are not as strong as one might expect due to the fact that we do not correct for a phase shift relative to the original wave train while estimating $\vt$ and its derivatives.
+However, by \emph{combining} these estimates with the ones on the integral scheme~\eqref{integralscheme2} which does track the phase shift, they are strong enough to close the nonlinear iteration argument -- see Remark~\ref{remtranslational}.
+Moreover, for fully exponentially localized perturbations, our method yields the same optimal decay bounds as the ones one obtains with a damping estimate in $H^k(\R^2,\R^n)$ up to a possibly artificial $\log(2+t)$-factor -- see Theorem~\ref{maintheorem2} and Remark~\ref{optimality}. \end{rem}